entropic-dev/boltzmann/README.md

 If you prefer to look at working example code, we've provided examples in the [`./examples`](https://github.com/entropic-dev/boltzmann/tree/latest/examples) directory of this repo.

-Boltzmann uses JavaScript language features like nullish coalescing, so you must run node 14 or newer.

 To scaffold a new service with Boltzmann, run the `boltzmann` command-line tool.
 You can get it from [the releases page](https://github.com/entropic-dev/boltzmann/releases) or run it via `npx boltzmann-cli`.
 (We prebuild for Mac OS, Windows, and GNU Linuxes.)
 The tool is responsible for initializing a new Boltzmann project as well as keeping it up to date.
 You enable or disable specific Boltzmann features using the tool.

 For example, to scaffold with the defaults: